 NOTE 2 – This rule is motivated by the fact in ensuring backward compatibility with H.248 profiles, which support already the rtcph package (see also Appendix II).
+Because when codepoint "rsb = ON" would overrule SDP attribute "a=rtcp-mux", then the capability of RTP transport multiplexing couldn't be added to such profiles.

 The next tables consider combinations with additional usage of "a=rtcp".
 E.g., Tables 2b, 2c and 2d need to resolve the interaction between the two SDP elements.
 Following assumption is applied: